jeffreylutz/CarND-PID-Control-Project/README.md

 Then, I repeated the Kp gain increase and Kd increase until the Kd was not effective in eliminating the oscillations.
 Finally, I increased the Ki gain to shorten the dampening period of the steering correction.

-I implemented basic PID controller and kept the throttle constant at 0.3
+I implemented logic for speed control based on amount of error and current speed.

 Final values: